aoristos/coop-door-automation/README.md

 **sunRiseOffset:**
-do not wake up the chickens too early increase sunRiseNow with a safety offset time (e.g. 30 minutes)
+do not wake up the chickens too early increase sunRiseNow with a safety offset time (e.g. 10 minutes)

 **SWITCH_IS_ACTIVATED /  SWITCH_NOT_ACTIVATED:**
 the HIGH or LOW status depends on the switch type (NORMAL_OPEN or NORMAL_CLOSE) and on the wiring and the configuration of the switch INPUT PINS.

 **DownTimeLimit:**
-limit the runtime to avoid keeping the motor running forever when a switch is never activated (e.g. due to a blocked door or a detached rope ...) runtime depends on the motorspeed, the diameter of the spool and the door elevation height.
+limit the runtime to avoid damage when the motor runs forever when none of the switches can be activated (e.g. due to a blocked door or a detached rope ...) runtime depends on the motorspeed, the diameter of the spool and the door elevation height.
 Set a security runtime limit for door closing cycle (appropriated for your situation).